New Ideas to Deliver HR Excellence

 If you’d like new ideas on delivering HR excellence, make sure you join us.

 You can demonstrate HR leadership right from the start of your HR career.
 Managers who see leadership from their HR team are far more likely to see you as a coach and listen to your advice.
 This session covers how you can develop your HR Leadership.

 Presented by Dan Parkman and Beth Bundy, GM HR’s at Open Polytechnic & AUT

 The Labour Inspectorate visit many NZ businesses and see the issues that are occuring.
 In this session you’ll hear the trends in employment law issues and find out what happens when a Labour Inspector comes calling.

 Presented by Vanessa Webb, Labour Inspector, MBIE

-Our afternoon session explores how you make HR into being about Human Relationships, using HR technology to grow engagment and what transformational businesses are doing with their culture and HR initiatives.
+Our afternoon session explores how you make HR into being about Human Relationships, what HR needs to consider about the gig economy and what transformational workplaces are doing that employees love.